sufrin/ThreadCSO/examples/README.md

 You might want to read the rest of the Wikipedia article.

-We will consider a variant with a finite $N$ by $N$ grid, treated as a toroid, i.e. where the top and bottom edges of the grid are treated as being adjacent, as are the left and right edges.
+We will consider a variant with a finite rectangular grid, treated as a toroid, i.e. where the top and bottom edges of the grid are treated as being adjacent, as are the left and right edges.

 #### Your task

 Your task is to implement the Game of Life.
-Your program should use `p` processes to update the cells on each generation.
+Your program should use more than one process to update the cells on each generation.
 You will probably want to allocate some region of the grid to each process.

 There are two essentially different ways to structure the program:

    1. as a shared-variable synchronous data parallel program

    2. as a pure message-passing program with cells represented by individual processes

 In both cases the processes need to be synchronised in some way, so that the rules of the game are followed, so you need to think carefully about how to avoid race conditions.

-There is a file `Display.scala` (on the course website), which defines a `Display` class that can be used to build displays that show the state of a grid.
-A display is created by

-        val display = new Display(N, a)

-where is an integer, representing the size of the grid, and is the grid, represented by an by array of , e.g. initialised by

-        val a = Array.ofDim[Boolean](N,N)

-The display is made consistent with by executing

-        display.draw

-This shows solid black squares at positions where $a$ is true, and grey squares where it is false.

 Test your implementation by considering some interesting seeds (see the Wikipedia page to get some ideas).